Codelessandro/npmTogether/README.md

 5. Take a coffee ☕
 6. Create a new npm package.
 7. Install your previous uploaded package as a dependency and also your neighbours package.
 8. Call one of the two functions and inside the callback call the second one.
-The inner callback should console log the final result.
+The inner callback should console log the final result (your number put inside the composition of the two functions).
+9. Take a coffee ☕
+10. If still time: try to implement using Promises